thyarcanist/Curator-Apollon/README.md

 - Semantic fingerprinting for title/mood analysis (advanced `EntropyService` feature).
 - Weighted Markov chains, fractal affinity decay for recommendation evolution (advanced `EntropyService` features).

+The goal is for it to reflect, you, the user in songform.

 ## 5. Essential UX Elements

 ### Key Interactions